-- Review and evaluate undergraduate academic programs and course proposals to ensure quality control and effective curricular planning for new courses and programs, including correct paperwork and consistency. - b) Report recommendations on undergraduate curriculum and program proposals to the Undergraduate Studies Council for approval. - c) Provide updated information and processes to APU faculty and administration of undergraduate curriculum and/or program changes. - d) Serve as contacts to those individuals or programs needing guidance in the process of planning undergraduate curriculum and/or program changes. - e) Preferably meet on a twice-monthly basis unless otherwise determined by the chair of the committee based on demand/workload.
+- Review and evaluate undergraduate academic programs and course proposals within the respective school or college to ensure quality control and effective curricular planning for new courses and programs, including correct Courseleaf submissions and consistency. - Report recommendations on school/college-based curriculum and program proposals to the Undergraduate Studies Council for approval. - 3.
+Provide updated information and processes to APU faculty and administration of undergraduate curriculum and/or program changes. - 4.
+Serve as contacts to those individuals or programs needing guidance in the process of planning undergraduate curriculum and/or program changes. - 5.
+Meet on a twice-monthly basis unless otherwise determined by the chair of the committee based on demand/workload. - 6.
+The chair is responsible for maintaining communication with the UGSC.
+Effective communication includes timely submission of Curriculum Committee minutes to the UGSC chair.